OUR MAN IN HAVANA

 On paper this 1959 adaptation of Graham Greene’s novel couldn’t fail.
 It reunites Greene with director Carol Reed some years after ‘The Third Man’ and it has the perfect casting of Alec Guinness in the lead role, a couple of years after he won an Oscar for ‘The Bridge on the River Kwai’.

 Guinness plays Jim Wormold, a humble seller of vacuum cleaners in Havana, who improbably is recruited by Noël Coward for British Intelligence.
 Of course Wormold hasn’t a clue how to recruit agents or how to uncover secret information.
-But a friend Dr Hasselbacher gives him the idea to simply make up stuff.
+But a friend Dr Hasselbacher advises him to simply make up stuff, which it turns out that Wormold has a flair for, so much so that the bosses back in Whitehall get very excited about the drawings of secret weapons he sends them, little realising that they are based on vacuum cleaners.

 But when the story takes a darker turn as people start getting killed the film loses its way tonally.